 When Rogers sees a beach ball, she sees potential.
 Armed with scissors, Rogers fashions a gastrostomy tube, or G-tube, out of the plastic valve on the ball.
 Using gauze and medical tape, she affixes it to the chest of a stuffed animal.
 And then she shows patients the cuddly creature—now sporting what looks exactly like the surgically placed device used to access a child’s stomach for supplemental feeding—as a way to demystify the procedure for patients.

-Rogers has worked in the Child Life program at Phoenix Children’s Hospital for more than 20 years, and most of that time has been spent supporting families during a child’s hospital stay.
+Rogers has worked in the Child Life program at Phoenix Children’s for more than 20 years, and most of that time has been spent supporting families during a child’s hospital stay.
 The job of a Child Life specialist?
 Using toys to help pediatric patients cope in developmentally healthy ways with what’s happening to them.

 In short: She plays.